-She directed her first feature film, Little Zizou based on her own screenplay which was released in 2008 and won ten international awards including the Audience Choice Award at the Indian Film Festival of Los Angeles, Time/Warner Best Screenplay and Best Director awards at the Mahindra Indo-American Arts Council film festival in New York city.
+She wrote and directed her first feature film, Little Zizou, 2008 , which won the National Award from the Indian government for Best Film on Family Values, as well as ten international awards including the Audience Choice Award at the Indian Film Festival of Los Angeles, Time/Warner Best Screenplay and Best Director awards at the Mahindra Indo-American Arts Council film festival in New York city.

-She lives in Bombay with her husband Dr Firdaus Bativala, and their two children, Jahan and Iyanah.
+She lives in Mumbai with her husband Dr Firdaus Bativala, and their two children, Jahan and Iyanah.